algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 This significantly speeds up local dev time and improves experience since you can write code that *just works* first go without manual config in a fresh LocalNet.

-If this is used via

-**`See`**

- - , then you can even use the same code that runs on production without changes for local development!
+If this is used via `getAccount`, then you can even use the same code that runs on production without changes for local development!
- -
- -

 #### Parameters